gh-pullbot/discord-bot/README.md

 Multiple initial starting messages may appear if !start is used after !stop in under 16 seconds.
 This is due to asyncio.sleep(16) in !start.
 This is not a critical bug and does not affect the performance of the timer.

 # To Do
+Possible Future Features:
+ - Allow input of current clock time for soul split
+    - Helpful in the event of player error, especially during a phase change

 #####Resolved 3/30/19:
 **Concurrency Application and Scalability Limitations** Find ways to lessen the number of "Applications" under Discord Dev Portal and use fewer number of keys.
 Current implementation is one application/key per server, and the OAuth2 permission toggling is unclear.